 The Low Frequency Gravitational Wave Universe and Multi-messenger Astronomy

 Detecting Gravitational Waves via Pulsar Timing Arrays: The rapid, clock-like rotation of pulsars makes them unique tools for studying fundamental physics and stellar evolution.
-Precision pulsar timing at the level of tens to hundreds of nanoseconds allows detection of nanohertz gravitational waves from supermassive binary black holes and, potentially, from exotic sources such as cosmic strings.
-With modest projected increases in current sensitivity in the near term as additional milli second pulsars are monitored, the stochastic background is expected to be detected within the next several years and GWs from individual SMBH binaries before the end of the next decade, enabling multi-messenger study of these systems.
-The GBT will provide sensitivity and sky coverage that is key to the success of this program (Taylor, et al. 2019;Cordes, et al. 2019).
-Pulsar timing also provides the best prospects of detecting gravitational waves from more exotic sources such as cosmic strings (Siemens, et al. 2007), phase transitions in the early Universe, and as relics from the inflationary era, all of which would provide unique windows into high-energy and early-Universe physics.
+Precision pulsar timing at the level of tens to hundreds of nanoseconds will lead to the direct detection of nanohertz-frequency gravitational waves from supermassive binary black holes and, potentially, from exotic sources such as cosmic strings.
+With modest projected increases in current sensitivity in the near term as additional millisecond pulsars are monitored, the stochastic background is expected to be detected within the next several years and GWs from individual supermassive black hole binaries before the end of the next decade, enabling multi-messenger study of these systems.

 Imaging Gravitational Wave Events: The direct detection of gravitational waves by LIGO from merging objects has opened a new window on the Universe.
 Radio follow-up of Gravitational Wave events is essential to localizing the event and studying different facets of the merger; e.g., resolved imaging using VLBI techniques represents the only direct way to map the kinematic distribution of merger ejecta (Corsi, et al. 2019).
 The GBT used as an element of a long-baseline array will continue to provide unique data for radio studies of Gravitational Wave events, e.g., the weak radio emission associated with the binary neutron star merger GW170817 (Mooley, et al. 2018;Ghirlanda, et al. 2019).
 There is no instrument either current or proposed that can replace the GBT’s role in these long-baseline measurements.